dlcs/iiif-presentation/docs/rfcs/0005-mixed-manifests.md

 * Compare this with the provided `"paintedResources"` to get a unified list of `CanvasPainting` (or `CanvasPainting`-like) objects.
 * With this unified list we can validate that there are no conflicting instructions.
 * The `canvasOrder` set on `CanvasPainting` objects from `"items"` is the order that they are provided. `canvasOrder` set on those from `paintedResources` is defaulted to the order that they are provided but can be controlled via explicit property.
+  * With the caveat that `canvasOrder` stays constant if `choiceOrder` is increasing, so default values from the sequence of `paintedResources` need to take that into account.

 Validation rules for when a payload contains a Canvas that will be created from both `"items"` and `"paintedResources"`:
 * The `"items"` Canvas _cannot_ contain any AnnotationPages.
 If it does we reject as merging will be difficult.